dentarg/auth0-blog/_posts/2016-12-11-testing-react-applications-with-jest.markdown

 ### Testing Business Logic

 We've written a test that assures us that our component renders properly.
-This however is not an indicator that the component behaves as it should and produces correct output.
+This however is not an indicator that the component behaves as it should and produces the correct output.
 To test for this, we'll test the component's functions and make sure they are doing what they should be doing.

 For this we'll use the [Enzyme](http://airbnb.io/enzyme/) library to write the tests.
-Enzyme is a JavaScript Testing utility for React created by Airbnb that makes it easier to assert, manipulate, and traverse a React Component's output.
+Enzyme is a JavaScript Testing utility for React created by [Airbnb](https://www.airbnb.com) that makes it easier to assert, manipulate, and traverse a React Component's output.
 It is unopinionated regarding which test runner or assertion library used, and is compatible with the major test runners and assertion libraries available.

 To install Enzyme, run the following command: